nachr1/Linux-Kernel-Programming_2E/README.md

-# Linux Kernel Programming, Second Edition
+# Linux Kernel Programming, Second Edition(modify)
 This is the code repository for [Linux Kernel Programming, Second Edition](https://www.packtpub.com/product/linux-kernel-programming-second-edition/9781803232225), published by Packt.

 **A comprehensive and practical guide to kernel internals, writing modules, and kernel synchronization**